 General Asim Bajwa assisted General Pervez Musharraf in compiling his book In the Line of Fire.
 In December 2010, he was promoted to the rank of a major-general.
 On 4 June 2012, Asim Bajwa was appointed as the director-general of the ISPR.
 On 22 September, 2015 he was promoted to the rank of Lieutenant General.

-Lt.
-Gen Asim Salim Bajwa, was appointed Inspector General Arms (IG Arms) at GHQ on 11th December 2016.
-He is also the first Officer who got posted from ISPR back to GHQ instead of retirement.
+Lt Gen Asim Salim Bajwa, was appointed Inspector General Arms (IG Arms) at GHQ on 11th December 2016 until 28th of September 2017.
+Then he was appointed commander, Southern Command of Pakistan Army.